kxmohelo/Janken/README.md

 5. Open your web browser and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

-5000/).

 ## How to Play

-- Choose your hand by clicking on the respective image, then the game result will be displayed after the hand shake countdown.
+- Choose your hand by clicking on the respective hand image, then the game result will be displayed after the hand shake countdown.
-- A **'play again' button will show when the results are displayed - to continue playing.
+- A **play again** button will show when the results are displayed - *to continue playing*.

 ## File Structure